Our Ten Action Principles

 6. Institutional capacity.

 Institutional capacity covers every aspect of enabling the intervention to be implemented, maintained, and concluded.
-Among other obvious aspects, it includes cross-cultural understanding, practical accountability management, staff motivation, coordination, communication, and branding.
+Among other obvious aspects, it includes cross-cultural understanding, accountability management, development and signing formal agreements, implementing the programme according to agrements, staff motivation, assignment coordination, partner communication and branding.
+When Institutional capacity is reaches then we have of Impact.

 7. Quality values.